Copwatch: Educational work

-Criticism of Capitalism

-Copwatch embeds its critique of the police in a larger socio-critical framework that focuses primarily on injustice within capitalism.
-Copwatch groups share a feminist, anti-racist, and anti-fascist consensus.
-In doing so, they call for alternatives to the current way of dealing with material inequality, psychological problems and strive for a socio-ecological transformation of society.

 Awards

 In 2013 Berkeley Copwatch was awarded the James Madison Freedom of Information Award by the Society of Professional Journalists, Northern California chapter, for "effective use of public records to block a Homeland Security grant for putting an armored military vehicle on the streets of Albany and Berkeley."

 Criticism

 Joe Arpaio, the former Sheriff of Maricopa County, Arizona, who was accused of police brutality among his deputies and corrections officers and was personally convicted of contempt of court, said that his opponents' videotaping of police during traffic stops create safety concerns for his deputies.

 Tim Dees, former police officer and editor-in-chief of Officer.com, alleges that Copwatch selectively distributes video and photographic media to "spin" incidents against law enforcement.